Amid virus crisis, officials announce health care tech rules

+“The notion that we can’t do our day jobs and work on this very serious issue (coronavirus) is absurd,” said a frustrated Health and Human Services Secretary Alex Azar after one reporter noted that financial markets had opened sharply lower over fears of global economic damage resulting from the outbreak.

-Azar recapped administration actions to try to contain the spread of the virus here, develop tests and vaccines, work with state and local governments in areas that are seeing outbreaks, and care for those who have gotten sick.
+Azar recapped administration actions to try to contain the spread of the virus in the U.S., develop tests, treatments and vaccines, work with local officials in areas that are seeing outbreaks, and care for the sick.
+Announcement of the technology rules was originally planned at a health care conference in Florida, but that event was canceled over coronavirus concerns.

-As to the new health care technology rules, it could take several years for consumers and patients to start seeing the practical effects.
-The long-awaited rules are intended to get at one of the major problems with electronic health records: the systems of hospitals and doctors often don’t ‘talk’ to each other, and patients struggle to get their medical information digitally transmitted, often defaulting to CDs and faxed paper records.
+The long-awaited rules could take several years for consumers and patients to start seeing the practical effects.
+They are intended to get at one of the major problems with electronic health records: the systems of hospitals and doctors often don’t ‘talk’ to each other, and patients struggle to get their medical information digitally transmitted, defaulting to CDs and faxed paper records.

 The federal government invested more than $30 billion a decade ago to help hospitals and doctors convert to computerized records.
 But it never solved the problems of getting the different medical systems to seamlessly interact, and of providing a pathway for patients to easily access their records.
 Two rules finalized by the Trump administration aim to finally fix that.

-Note: This story has been corrected to show that the rule requiring patient information be available through smartphone apps came from the HHS technology office, not the Centers for Medicare and Medicaid Services.